These horror books for teens mix mystery, ghost stories, and creepy adventures, perfect for young adults craving chills and twists.

 With the help of psychic teacher Thomas and popular idol Carmel, Anna's past was revealed little by little.
 Case tried to safely liberate Anna from the shackles of the curse.
 Can he succeed?

-10. Wilder Girls
+10. Wilder Girls by Rory Power

 "Wilder Girls is so sharp and packs so much emotion in such wise ways.
 I'm convinced we're about to witness the emergence of a major new literary star." --Jeff VanderMeer, author of the New York Times bestseller

-Annihilation A feminist Lord of the Flies is about three best friends living in quarantine at their island boarding school, and the lengths they go to uncover the truth of their confinement when one disappears.
+Annihilation, A feminist Lord of the Flies, is about three best friends living in quarantine at their island boarding school and the lengths they go to uncover the truth of their confinement when one disappears.

 This fresh, new debut is a mind-bending novel, unlike anything you've read before.
 It's been eighteen months since the Raxter School for Girls was put under quarantine.
 Since the Tox hit and pulled Hetty's life out from under her.
 It started slow.
 First, the teachers died one by one.